TodePond/TodePondDotCom/wikiblogarden/my-wikiblogarden/pictures/readme.md

 ## Feeling the pain

 Sometimes it's good to feel the pain of a problem, I think.
 It builds my hunger to fix it.
-And one day I will fix it, without any [more ideas](https://www.todepond.com/wikiblogarden/my-wikiblogarden/no-more-ideas) or [more tools](https://www.todepond.com/wikiblogarden/better-computing/worse-computing/no-more-tools) at all.
+And one day I will fix it, without needing any [more ideas](https://www.todepond.com/wikiblogarden/my-wikiblogarden/no-more-ideas) or [more tools](https://www.todepond.com/wikiblogarden/better-computing/worse-computing/no-more-tools) at all.

 <br>